-Exhibit Number Description of Document 3.1 Articles of Incorporation (1) 3.2 Certificate of Amendment of Certificate of Incorporation (1) 3.3 Certificate of Amendment to its Articles of Incorporation (2) 3.4 By-Laws (1) 10.1 2022 Omnibus Performance Award Plan (3) 10.2 Agreement of Purchase and Sale, dated as of April 15, 2022, by and between JV Group, Inc. and Curah Capital Corporation (4) 10.3 Agreement of Purchase and Sale, dated as of April 15, 2022, by and between JV Group, Inc. and Agorapyth X Corporation (4) 10.4 Agreement of Purchase and Sale, dated as of April 15, 2022, by and between JV Group, Inc. and Abraxas Corporation (4) 10.5 Employment Agreement with Tyler Trumbach (5) 10.6 Employment Agreement with Amir Vasquez (6) 10.7 Demand Promissory Note dated June 30, 2022 with Curah Capital Corporation 10.8 Demand Promissory Note dated June 30, 2022 with Abraxas Corporation 14.1 Code of Business Conduct and Ethics 21.1 Subsidiaries of the Registrant 31.1 Certification Pursuant to Securities Exchange Act Rule 13(a)-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification Pursuant to Securities Exchange Act Rule 13(a)-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification Pursuant to 18 U.S.C.
+Exhibit Number Description of Document 3.1 Articles of Incorporation (1) 3.2 Certificate of Amendment of Certificate of Incorporation (1) 3.3 Certificate of Amendment to its Articles of Incorporation (2) 3.4 By-Laws (1) 10.1 2022 Omnibus Performance Award Plan (3) 10.2 Agreement of Purchase and Sale, dated as of April 15, 2022, by and between JV Group, Inc. and Curah Capital Corporation (4) 10.3 Agreement of Purchase and Sale, dated as of April 15, 2022, by and between JV Group, Inc. and Agorapyth X Corporation (4) 10.4 Agreement of Purchase and Sale, dated as of April 15, 2022, by and between JV Group, Inc. and Abraxas Corporation (4) 10.5 Employment Agreement with Tyler Trumbach (5) 10.6 Employment Agreement with Michael Singh 10.7 Employment Agreement with Andrew Trumbach 10.8 Restricted Stock Agreement with Michael Singh 10.9 Restricted Stock Agreement with Andrew Trumbach 10.10 Stock Option Agreement with Michael Singh 10.11 Stock Option Agreement with Andrew Trumbach 10.12 Demand Promissory Note dated June 30, 2022 with Curah Capital Corporation (7) 10.13 Demand Promissory Note dated June 30, 2022 with Abraxas Corporation(7) 14.1 Code of Business Conduct and Ethics(7) 21.1 Subsidiaries of the Registrant(7) 31.1 Certification Pursuant to Securities Exchange Act Rule 13(a)-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification Pursuant to Securities Exchange Act Rule 13(a)-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification Pursuant to 18 U.S.C.
 Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance - The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema.
-101.CAL Inline XBRL Taxonomy Extension Calculation.
-101.DEF Inline XBRL Taxonomy Extension Definition.
-101.LAB Inline XBRL Taxonomy Extension Labels.
+Inline XBRL Taxonomy Extension Schema.
+Inline XBRL Taxonomy Extension Calculation.
+Inline XBRL Taxonomy Extension Definition.
+Inline XBRL Taxonomy Extension Labels.
 101.PRE Inline XBRL Taxonomy Extension Presentation.
-104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-- Indicates Management contract or compensatory plan or arrangement - (1) Incorporated by reference from the exhibit included in the Company's Registration Statement on Form 10 filed with the SEC dated August 2, 2021. - (2) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on May 23, 2022. - (3) Incorporated by reference from Appendix B of the Information Statement on Schedule 14C filed with the SEC on March 4, 2022. - (4) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on April 21, 2022. - (5) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on July 29, 2022. - (6) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on August 16, 2022.
+^{}Indicates Management contract or compensatory plan or arrangement

+- (1) Incorporated by reference from the exhibit included in the Company's Registration Statement on Form 10 filed with the SEC dated August 2, 2021. - (2) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on May 23, 2022. - (3) Incorporated by reference from Appendix B of the Information Statement on Schedule 14C filed with the SEC on March 4, 2022. - (4) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on April 21, 2022. - (5) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on July 29, 2022. - (6) Incorporated by reference from the exhibit included in the Company's Current Report on Form 8-K filed with the SEC on August 16, 2022. - (7) Incorporated by reference from the exhibit included in the Company's Annual report for the fiscal year ended June 30, 2022.